Jack Kerouac’s 31 Beliefs about Writing

 Jack Kerouac

-Here’ the full list:
+Here' the full quote:

 1. Scribbled secret notebooks, and wild typewritten pages, for yr own joy